East Finchley Lease Extension - Free Consultation

 Decision in Barnet

-An example of a Lease Extension decision for a East Finchley property is Ground Floor 110 Station Road in June 2013.
+An example of a Lease Extension matter before the tribunal for a East Finchley property is Ground Floor 110 Station Road in June 2013.
 The Tribunal found that the premium payable for a lease extension should be £31,665.
-This case related to 1 flat.
-The unexpired lease term was 56.65 years.
+This case was in relation to 1 flat.
+The remaining number of years on the lease was 56.65 years.